تحلیل آنتروپی شدت صدکی امواج گرمایی تابستانه با استفاده از توابع پارامتریک در ایران

 چکیده [English]

-Daily average temperature data at a 1-kilometer resolution and 2-meter height were employed over the entire area of Iran, with each grid cell treated as an individual study unit.
+Daily average temperature data at a 2-meter height were employed over the entire area of Iran, with each grid cell treated as an individual study unit.
 A heatwave event was defined as a period of at least three consecutive days with daily average temperatures exceeding the 95th percentile of the warm-season (June–September) temperature distribution.
 The 95th percentile threshold for each region was derived from the best-fitting continuous parametric probability distribution function.
-Four distribution types were tested: normal, log-normal, Weibull, and gamma, and the one that best represented the observed data in each region was selected.
+Four distribution types were tested: normal, log-normal, Weibull, and gamma, and the one that best represented the observed data in each selected region.

 کلیدواژهها [English]